 The baking soda raised the pH of the cake batter, thereby weakening the gluten in the flour: the texture and tenderness of the cakes were affected.
 Weaker gluten means a looser structure, with more spread, bigger air pockets (a more open crumb) and tenderness.
 So the cakes with more baking soda seemed to rise less, but in fact, that's because the gluten was weak and couldn't support the forming gas pockets.
 An adequate amount of baking soda (⅛ tsp) allowed the little pudding cakes to rise up and stay up, while an excess of baking soda caused the cakes to spread out, instead of up.

-How much baking soda to use in cakes and other recipes: rule of thumb
+How much to use in cakes and other recipes—ratio and rule of thumb

-In recipes where that contain large volumes of acidic ingredients, you would need ½ teaspoon of baking soda to neutralize 1 cup of a mildly acidic ingredient, like sour cream, buttermilk, or yogurt.
+In recipes where that contain large amounts of acidic ingredients, you would need 2.5 mL (½ teaspoon) of baking soda to neutralize 1 cup of a mildly acidic ingredient, like sour cream, buttermilk, or yogurt.
 For example, this Irish soda bread with raisins is made with 500 mL (2 cups) of buttermilk and 1 teaspoon of baking soda.
 Of course, this is just a guideline and recipes may vary for other reasons (pan size, presence of "heavy" ingredients like nuts and dried fruit that might require extra leavening, etc.).

-Baking powder does expire and can lose potency over time, given that baking powder contains both baking soda and an acid (or two) that it can react with in presence of humidity.
+Baking powder does expire and can lose potency over time, given that baking powder contains both baking soda and an acid (or two) that it can react with, in presence of humidity.
 For this reason, it is super important to check baking powder periodically to make sure it is still reactive.
-On the other hand, baking soda is just sodium bicarbonate, a single compound and even if it's exposed to a little humidity from the air, it won't completely break down and lose potency the same way baking powder does.
+On the other hand, baking soda is just sodium bicarbonate, a single compound and even if it's exposed to a little humidity from the air, it won't lose potency the same way baking powder does and it takes much longer.
+In fact, baking soda is considered to be shelf stable for at least 2 years when stored under typical room temperature conditions (25 °C with 60 % humidity).
 For this reason, baking soda does not expire.

 Though baking soda doesn't expire, you still have to be weary when baking with a container of baking soda that has been open for months (or even years).
 It's not that the baking soda will break down over time and stop working, but open containers of baking soda exposed to humidity will clump.
 You will have trouble incorporating clumpy baking soda into your cake batters and other baked goods, which can lead to clusters of baking soda in cake batters and cookie doughs.
 These clusters will lead to tiny patches of baking soda in your baked goods, causing brown spots and larger air pockets in your baked goods.

-Given that baking soda will lose clump if exposed to moisture, it's important to store it in a cool, dry place, in an closed container that has a good seal to make sure moisture doesn't get in.
-Baking soda is often sold at the grocery store in a cardboard box that, once opened, doesn't shut, so you may want to either store the box in a bag with a seal or to transfer the powder to an air-tight container with a proper lid.
+Given that baking soda will form clumps if exposed to moisture, it's important to store it in a cool, dry place, in a closed container that has a good seal to make sure moisture doesn't get in.
+Baking soda is often sold at the grocery store in a cardboard box that, once opened, doesn't shut, so you may want to either store the box in a bag with a seal or transfer the powder to an air-tight container with a proper lid.
 This way air exposure will be minimal and your baking soda won't clump.

 Baking soda is an important leavening agent in baking.
 We all use it and it is a vital ingredient in commercial and homemade baking powder.
 But actually, baking soda does so much more than just cause cakes to rise.
 Baking soda is alkaline, and as such, adding it to recipes means that it may affect the colour, flavour, and texture of baked goods, as does too much baking powder.